2Friendly4You/PointerDiagram/readme.md

 # Pointer diagram

-Pointer diagram is a javafx program, that can draw pointer diagrams for computers.
+Pointer diagram is a javafx program that can be used to draw pointer diagrams for the computer.

 ## Installation